-Change is happening faster than ever before in health care.
+Change is happening faster than ever before in healthcare.
 Consider the recent rise of an array of digital transformations, like artificial intelligence-enabled medical devices and blockchain electronic health records.
 Or on the clinical side with the major shift from inpatient to outpatient care.

 Despite the inherent operational, clinical and financial benefits of such changes, many health care employees are resistant to them, for a variety of reasons.
-What’s behind employees’ hesitancy toward inevitable changes in health care?
+What’s behind employees’ hesitancy toward inevitable changes in healthcare?
 How can leaders help their employees understand and sustain such changes?
-By understanding the most common reasons people object to changes and proactively taking steps up-front to address such resistance, health care leaders will more likely and consistently achieve change management success.
+By understanding the most common reasons people object to changes and proactively taking steps up-front to address such resistance, healthcare leaders will more likely and consistently achieve change management success.

-Common Change Objections
+Common Healthcare Change Management Objections

 Scientists have long known that “fear of the unknown” is the most fundamental and frequent reason for change resistance.
 We are neurologically hardwired to resist unfamiliar things.
 Staying out of a spooky dark cave decreases our likelihood of encountering a slumbering bear or bat by nearly 100 percent!

 Workplace changes – even the good kind – are fraught with unknowns.
 Providing employees with additional information and rationale about changes can decrease change anxiety.

 Reasons for employees’ reluctance to accept change management include:

 - The change is potentially going to make their jobs more difficult

 - The change is going to be difficult to personally implement

 - The change’s perceived risks appear to outweigh its benefits